 Once we have learned to see shapes, it is most difficult to unsee them.
-In your image I struggle to see two black dots as anything but eyes, and a shadowed slit as a mouth.
+In your image I struggle to interpret two black dots as anything but eyes, and the shadowed slit as a mouth.

 We tried to find words to describe depth perception, how to interpret shape and form, what an image might be to someone for whom image is abstraction.
-We tried to find language that would approximate visual language – composition, space, and time, movement through a seen world.
+We tried to find language that would approximate visual experience – composition, space and time, movement through a seen world.

-E described her perfect work of art as an image that fit her field of vision exactly, spreading over the visible until it covered everything, a screen, a sky, a color field.
+E described her perfect work of art as an image that exactly fit her field of vision, spreading over the visible until it covered everything, a screen, a sky, a color field.
 Her idea of making a work of art was based on the capacity for sight afforded by her lensless eye.
-She was struck by the idea of colors on a single plain, and their alteration.
+She was struck by the idea of colors on a single plane, and their alteration.
 Which tells me, now, that even though her instrument for seeing is different than ours, her impulse to shape with that instrument is the same.